dumux/dumux/examples/2pinfiltration/README.md

 ```

 ### main.cc
-In the main.cc file the computePointSourceMap method deals with the point sources.
+The `computePointSourceMap` method is called from the main.cc file to compute the point sources.
 It must be called during the initialisation (l.
 97) and after each refinement of the mesh (ll.
 135, 151 and 205).
 ```C++
 problem->computePointSourceMap();
 ```
-The computePointSourceMap method is inherited from the fvproblem and therefore specified in the dumux/common/fvproblem.hh.
+The `computePointSourceMap` method is inherited from the fvproblem and therefore specified in the dumux/common/fvproblem.hh.
-It calls the addPointSource method specified in the problem.hh file.
+It calls the `addPointSources` method specified in the problem.hh file.

 ## Adaptive grid
 ### main.cc